NealJMD/breezevote/README.md

   - use gon for user part
 - data
   - add election model
-  * add political parties to users and documents
+  - add political parties to users and documents
+  * delete records on user destroy
+  * write request tests for users
   * restrict access
   - move concerns to inheritance
   - set up DelayedJob to handle PDF creation